Welcome to the web site for Northern Suburbs Housing Community Inc (NSHC).

 Northern Suburbs Housing Community was approved and registered as a Tier 3 community housing provider on 13 November 2014.

-Northern Suburbs Housing Community provides long term, stable, secure and affordable rental accommodation for people aged 55 years and over who are in receipt of a low income and who do not own residential property.
+Northern Suburbs Housing Community provides long term, stable, secure and affordable rental accommodation for people predominantly aged 65 years and over who are in receipt of a low income and who do not own residential property.

 The Origins of NSHC